 “Never doubt that a small group of thoughtful committed citizens can change the world: indeed, it’s the only thing that ever has.”
 Margaret Mead

-Acting Co-Vice Presidents L-R Janet Merkur, Miri Orden, Maxine Bachmayer
+Acting Co-Presidents L-R Janet Merkur, Miri Orden, Maxine Bachmayer

 MUM FOR MUM NCJWA